Chart Color Schemes

 Health performance in Walcha is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Walcha faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 49%, covering around 1,224 people, lower than the national average of 55.3%.
+Walcha faces substantial health challenges with common conditions prevalent across both younger and older age groups.
+Private health cover stands at approximately 49%, covering around 1,206 people, compared to the national average of 55.7%.

-The most frequent medical conditions are arthritis (affecting 12.2% of residents) and asthma (7.7%).
-A total of 62.7% claim to be free from medical ailments, compared to 65.5% in Rest of NSW.
-Walcha has a higher proportion of seniors aged 65 and over at 31.0% (773 people), compared to 20.2% in Rest of NSW.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 12.2% of residents) and asthma (7.7%).
+A total of 62.7% of residents report no medical ailments, slightly lower than the Rest of NSW figure of 65.5%.
+Walcha has a higher proportion of seniors aged 65 and over at 31%, or 761 people, compared to the Rest of NSW average of 20.2%.
+Despite this, health outcomes among seniors in Walcha are above average, even better than those of the general population.

 Frequently Asked Questions - Health